-Solvent based primer: are the most commonly used primers for metal and wooden surfaces.
-For ferrous metal surfaces, red oxide primer is commonly used.
+Solvent based primer: Most commonly used for metal and wooden surfaces.
+For metal surfaces (ferrous metal surfaces), red oxide primer is commonly used.
 Red oxide primer protects the surface from rust and corrosion.
-For Aluminium substrate, Zinc Chromate primers are used for adhesion and protection.
+There are higher grades of primers for metals depending on atmospheric conditions such as red oxide, zinc chromate primer, etc. Red oxide primer is thinned with mineral turpentine (MTO).
 For wooden surfaces, specially formulated wood primers are available.
 Wood primers seal the pores in the wood and prevent resinous material from oozing out of the wood.

 Wood Primers are available in two colours - White and Pink.
 Wood Primers are also thinned with mineral turpentine (MTO).

-Solvent based primers are used for new masonry surfaces and have excellent alkali resistant properties.
+Solvent based primers are also used for new masonry surfaces and solvent based primers have excellent alkali resistant properties.
 They effectively seal all the pores and provide good adhesion to the top coat.
 Care must be taken that the primer coat is fully dried before applying the finish coat.
-Solvent thinnable masonry primer is thinned with mineral turpentine (MTO).
+Solvent thinnable masonry primer is thinned with mineral turpentine (MTO)